risonaldomoura/hello-world-kubernets-ingress/README.md

-# hello-world-kubernets-ingress
+# nginx-kubernets-ingress
-This is a hello world deploy application with Kubernets and docker using kind and ingress service
+This is a nginx deploy application with Kubernets and docker using kind and ingress service

 ## Requirements